-Prof. Stephens, of the Tabernacle hoir, did not fail to show his chagrin, though he said little.
+Prof. Stephens, of the Tabernacle holr, did not fail to show his chagrin, though he said little.
 It was evident, however, that he was doing a great deal of thinking, and it was stated that he was overheard to say to an intimate friend: "Never again will I attempt proposition of this kind.
-I know when I have had enough."
+I know when have had enough."

-The professor agrees with Mr. Graff hat the failure of Madame Sembrich to appear was entirely due to her physcal incapacity, and that the matter of finance had nothing to do with the nonappearance of the great star tonight.
-Manager Graff, as an evidence of good faith, offered to include Salt Lake in the schedule on his return trip next month, but Prof. Stephens respectfully declined, saying that he could not expect to hold the choir together and keep it in such excellent voice for that time, as he now has it.
+The professor agrees with Mr. Graff hat the failure of Madame Sembrich o appear was entirely due to her physcal incapacity, and that the matter of finance had nothing to do with the nonappearance of the great star tonight, Manager Graff, as an evidence of good faith, offered to include Salt Lake in the schedule on his return trip next month, but Prof. Stephens respectfully declined, saying that he could not expect to hold the choir together and keep it in such excellent voice for that time, as he now has it.

 Inquiry at Daynes' music store this afternoon elicited the information that \$1,200 worth of tickets had been sold there.
-In addition to this there was a good sale from outsidetowns and special excursions were to be run from Ogden and intermediate points and from various towns south on both the Oregon Short Line and Rio Grande Western; so that it is quite certain the receipts would not have been insignificant when the fact is taken into consideration that here was a steady inquiry for tickets, during the entire afternoon.
-Of course all holders of tickets will be able to secure a refund of their cash by calling it the Daynes music store, where they eccived them.
+In addition to this there was a good sale from outsidetowns and special excursions were to be run from Ogden and intermediate points and from various towns south on both the Oregon Short Line and Rio Grande Western; so that it is quite certain the receipts would not have been insignificant when the fact is taken into consideration that there was a steady inquiry for tickets luring the entire afternoon.
+Of course all holders of tickets will be able to ecure a refund of their cash by calling at the Daynes music store, where they eccived them.

 The public of course is overwhelmed with disappointment.
-But what shall be said of Prof. Stephens and his band of valiant and sweet toned singers who have worked like Trojans for weeks to ded and twenty-fifth.
-WILLIAM MCKINLEY.
+But what shall be said of Prof. Stephens and his band of valiant and sweet toned singers who have worked like Trojans for weeks to a time today that the difficulty might | make the distinct hit of their profestel and twenty WILLIAM MCKINLEY.
 By the President:

 JOHN HAY, Secretary of State.

-In sursuance of this proclamation the fags on every public building in the United States, at every army post in the United States, Cuba, Porto Rico, Hawali, and the Philippines and on every American warship in whatever quarter of the globe, will fly at half mast for thirty days.
+In pursuance of this proclamation the flags on every public building in the United States, at every army post in the United States, Cuba, Porto Rico, Hawaii, and the Philippines and on every American warship in whatever quarter of the globe, will fly at half mast for thirty days.
 AT THE HARRISON HOME.

-Indianapolis.Ind., March 14 .- No sooner was the news of the death of ex-President Harrison flashed to the world than the messages of inquiry, which had been pouring in for several days, changed to messages of sympathy and condolence
+Indianapolis, Ind., March 14 .- No sooner was the news of the death of ex-President Harrison flashed to the world than the messages of inquiry, which had been pouring in for several days, changed to messages of sympathy and condulence.

 During the first part of last night a large number of such messages were received from every section of the country, and at an early hour this morning there was a line of messenger boys at the Harrison home.
-The messages came from intimate friends and admirers of the general and from men who had been associated with him in public life.
-The greater part of them were of such an intimate personal nafure that Mrs. Harrison felt that their contents should not be given to the public.
-One of the first messages received was from ex-President Grover Cleveland, who telegraphed Mrs. Harrison as follows:
+The messages came from intimate friends and admirers of the general and from men who had been associated with him in while life The greater part of them weed sich an intimate personal nathe that Mrs. Harrison felt that their catents should not be given to the public.
+One of the first messages received was from ex-President Grover Cereland, who telegraphed Mrs. Harrinot as follows: